 Cash back credit cards

-Since cash back programs are costly to credit card companies, some of these cards have an annual fee that can vary from $50 to $100.
-If used appropriately, a cash back credit card can earn the cardholder a significant amount of money over time.
+Since cash back programs are costly to credit card companies, some of these cards have annual fees as high as $95, though many have no annual fee.
+If used appropriately, a cash back card can earn the cardholder a significant amount of money over time.

 Here are some of our favorite cash back credit cards: